 If you are looking to visit the Korean Folk Village, there is a free shuttle bus service that runs from the Visitors Center at Suwon Station to the village several times a day.
 The ride is about 30 minutes.
 (Just be sure you check the departure times before hand!)
 Admission to the village is 15,000 won for adults.

-Planning Your Visit to the Korean Folk Village: Tips, Seasonal Advice & Cultural Highlights
+Planning Your Visit to the Korean Folk Village

-Here’s how to make your visit immersive and memorable:
+Here’s how to make your visit as immersive as possible:

-- Tightrope Walking (Jultagi): Don’t miss the show!
-The performer isn’t just an acrobat but also a storyteller and comedian, bantering with the crowd in true old-school style.
+- Tightrope Walking (Jultagi): Don’t miss this one.
+The performer isn’t just an acrobat — he’s also a storyteller and comedian, bantering with the crowd in true old-school style.

 - Equestrian Acrobatics: Riders perform daring tricks atop galloping horses, often blending modern pop culture with centuries-old skills.
-A real crowd-pleaser!
+Exactly the kind of performance that draws the biggest crowd.

-- Traditional Wedding Ceremony: Watch a re-creation of a classic Korean wedding, complete with colorful hanbok, ceremonial bows, and ancient music.
+- Traditional Wedding Ceremony: A recreation of a classic Korean wedding, complete with colourful hanbok, ceremonial bows, and ancient music.
 If you’re lucky, you may be invited to join in a small ritual.

-- Pottery & Ceramics: Watch master potters spin clay and fire earthenware, or try your hand at shaping a cup (sometimes for a small fee).
+- Pottery and ceramics: Watch master potters spin clay and fire earthenware, or try shaping a cup yourself (sometimes for a small fee).

-- Weaving, Dyeing, & Embroidery: Learn about Korean textiles, from humble hemp to luxurious silk.
-Occasionally, there are demonstrations where you can join in.
+- Weaving, dyeing and embroidery: From humble hemp to luxurious silk — occasionally there are demonstrations you can join.

-- Metalwork & Carpentry: See how spoons, farming tools, or even musical instruments were made—no factory assembly lines here.
+- Metalwork and carpentry: See how spoons, farming tools and even musical instruments were made without a factory in sight.

 Depending on the season and schedule, you might be able to try:

-- Tuho: Tossing sticks into narrow-necked jars—a classic skill game for all ages.
+- Tuho: Tossing sticks into narrow-necked jars — a classic skill game that works for all ages.

-- Neolttwigi: The traditional Korean “seesaw,” where players stand and propel each other into the air.
-(Don’t worry, staff will help!)
+- Neolttwigi: The traditional Korean standing seesaw, where players propel each other into the air.
+Staff will help you get started.

-The Korean Folk Village is home to over 260 buildings reconstructed from different regions and social classes.
-Here’s how to explore:
+The Korean Folk Village has over 260 reconstructed buildings from different regions and social classes.
+Here’s what to look for:

-- Nobleman’s House (Yangban): Lavish homes with tiled roofs, beautiful courtyards, and formal reception halls.
+- Nobleman’s House (Yangban): Tiled roofs, beautiful courtyards and formal reception halls.

 - Scholar’s Study (Seodang): Where Confucian students would have pored over their texts.

-- Farmer & Commoner’s Houses: Thatched roofs, simple kitchens, and domestic animals.
+- Farmer and commoner’s houses: Thatched roofs, simple kitchens and domestic animals roaming around.

-- Shamanic Shrines & Buddhist Temples: Notice the spiritual symbols—guardian deities, prayer stones, and jangseung totems.
+- Shamanic shrines and Buddhist temples: Guardian deities, prayer stones and jangseung totems.

 No village visit is complete without sampling some old-fashioned Korean snacks.
 Look for:

-- Tteokbokki: Spicy rice cakes (a modern twist, but always a favorite).
+- Tteokbokki: Spicy rice cakes — a modern touch, but always a favourite.

-- Makgeolli: Traditional Korean rice wine—mildly alcoholic, refreshing, and a great way to toast your outing.
+- Makgeolli: Traditional Korean rice wine — mildly alcoholic, refreshing and a nice way to mark the day.

 - Seasonal specials: Persimmons in autumn, roasted chestnuts in winter, or icy sikhye (sweet rice drink) in summer.

-Many food stalls are clustered near the central square, but don’t skip the smaller stands on the outskirts—they often serve up hidden gems.
+Many stalls cluster near the central square, but don’t skip the smaller stands on the outskirts — they often have the better finds.

-To really immerse yourself in the experience, rent a hanbok (traditional Korean dress).
-Not only does it make for amazing photos, but it also gives you a feel for how people once moved through daily life.
-Hanbok rental shops are available at the entrance and inside the village.
+To really immerse yourself, rent a hanbok (traditional Korean dress).
+It makes for great photos and gives you a real feel for how people once moved through daily life.
+Rental shops are available at the entrance and inside the village.

-- Hours: Typically 9:30 am to 6:00 pm, with shorter hours in winter—check the official website for updates.
+- Hours: Typically 9:30 am to 6:00 pm, with shorter hours in winter — always check the official website before you go.

 - Getting There:

-- Shuttle Bus: Free from Suwon Station’s Visitors Center (30 mins; check return times!)
+- Shuttle Bus: Free from Suwon Station’s Visitor Center (30 minutes; check the return times before you board).

-- Parking: Ample parking if you drive, but weekends can fill up fast.
+- Parking: Ample on-site parking, but weekends fill up fast — arrive early.

 - Accessibility: The grounds are mostly flat and stroller-friendly, though some paths are gravel or dirt.

-- Weather: Most attractions are outdoors—bring a hat and sunscreen in summer, an umbrella in spring, and extra layers in winter.
+- Weather: Nearly everything is outdoors — hat and sunscreen in summer, an umbrella in spring, extra layers in winter.

-- Language: Most staff speak basic English, and interpretive signs are bilingual (Korean/English).
+- Language: Most staff speak basic English and interpretive signs are bilingual.

 | Season | What You’ll See | Why Go / Why Skip |